Anxiety, anticipation as World Cup one-month countdown begins

 FIFA has reported more than 500 million requests for tickets, compared with the 50 million combined for the 2018 and 2022 tournaments.

-However, despite claims that the tournament is a sell-out, seats for many games – including the United States’ opener against Paraguay in Los Angeles on June 12 – remain available on secondary ticket market sites.
+However, despite claims that the tournament is a sell-out, seats for many games – including the US’ opener against Paraguay in Los Angeles on June 12 – remain available on secondary ticket market sites.

 Even Mr Trump, a staunch Infantino ally, has baulked at the cost, reacting with surprise this week when informed of the US$1,000 price tag for the clash with Paraguay.